-I am currently a postdoctoral researcher at the Miller lab, part of the MIT's Picower Institute for Learning and Memory and the Brain + Cognitive Sciences department at the Massachusetts Institute of Technology (MIT).
+I am currently a postdoctoral researcher at the Miller lab, affiliated to the MIT's Picower Institute for Learning and Memory and the Brain + Cognitive Sciences department at the Massachusetts Institute of Technology (MIT).

-My research interest lies in building data-driven models from large-scale neural recordings to gain insight into cognition and memory.
+My research interest lies in investigating the role of machine learning models to build data-driven models from large-scale neural recordings to gain insight into cognition and memory.
 I aim to develop new approaches to study neural dynamics with state-of-the-art machine learning methodologies.

-My research currently holds the world record in footstep recognition obtaining an equal error rate of 0.7 in the largest footstep recognition database.
+My research currently holds the world record in footstep recognition by developing a machine learning technique that allowed obtaining an equal error rate of 0.7 in the largest footstep recognition database.

-I obtained my Ph.D. at the University of Manchester where I worked on machine learning research for gait analysis understanding in the context of security and healthcare.
+I obtained my Ph.D. at the University of Manchester where I did research on machine learning for gait analysis understanding in the context of security and healthcare.

 For my master’s degree thesis, I worked on indoor positioning, simultaneous localization and mapping in Robotics (SLAM) and in cancer research.